And our Fantastic Student Assistants

 They are students currently enrolled in the computer science and robotics curricula or Leap Alums!
 They understand what you are experiencing, thoroughly know the subject matter in the courses, and are a great resource for feedback, guidance, instruction, counsel and all-around assistance.
 They are also very friendly and want to help.

-will be a senior at Shady Side Academy.
-This is his first year as a TA, and he attended Leap in 2013.
+will be a first year at Carnegie Mellon University this fall, majoring in Computer Science.
+This is his second year as a TA in Intermediate Programming, and he attended Leap in 2013.
 He enjoys clarinet, Rubik's cubes, and pokemon in his free time.
-Sam is a member of Science Olympiad and Math Club at his school.
+Sam was a member of Science Olympiad and Math Club in high school.

-will be a junior at the North Allegheny School District for the 2014 to 2015 school year.
-Kevin was a teaching assistant for the intro programming track at Leap during th summer of 2013 and is returning to teach a second year.
+will be a senior at the North Allegheny School District in the fall.
+Kevin was a teaching assistant for the Intro Programming track at Leap during the last two summers and is returning to teach a third year.
 Harboring a great passion for computers, Kevin programs games almost as frequently as he plays them, and he has taught computer applications to teachers and students at his school.

 Griffin van de Venne

-is a rising senior at Winchester Thurston High School.
-This is his second year TAing at Leap and he is excited to return as a robotics TA for the 2014 year.
+is a rising first year at Rochester Institute of Technology.
+This is his third year TAing at Leap and he is excited to return as a Robotics TA for the 2015 year.
 Griffin enjoys playing soccer, playing Magic: The Gathering, coding and playing video games during his free time.

-is a rising senior at North Allegheny Senior High School.
 Rohan participated in Leap during the 2012 session.
-Through Leap he discovered his interests in computer programming and robotics, and was excited to be able to teach others last year, and continue teaching this year.
+Through Leap he discovered his interests in computer programming and robotics, and was excited to be able to teach Robotics to others these last two years, and continue teaching this year.
+Rohan starts at Carnegie Mellon’s Computer Science Department this fall.
 Apart from technology, Rohan enjoys playing ultimate frisbee, tennis, and percussion.

 Key: TA = Teaching Assistant

 Return to Key Faculty